Philanthropy is the rational response to wealth

 Most donations are made in July which means that we can publish a draft Annual Report at the beginning of the current financial year.
 It is updated throughout the year if we make any extra donations but it should be substantially complete in July.

 The directors are John, Alison, Donald and Caroline Cameron.
-John works full time, pro bono, for Talent Beyond Boundaries - a global response to the current refugee crisis.
+John co-founded and works full time, pro bono, for Talent Beyond Boundaries, The Talent Catalog and Pathway Club - all global responses to the current refugee crisis.

 They are examples of lives well lived and role models for those fortunate enough to have found substantial material wealth in their lifetime.